zukigit/chat/docs/auth_api.md

 ## 1. Login

 Authenticates a user and returns a JSON Web Token (JWT).
+The JWT contains the user's `user_id` and a unique `login_id` (UUID generated per login), which identifies the session on the server.

 - **URL path:** `/login`
 - **Method:** `POST`